Rheumatoid Arthritis can be greatly helped by:

-The treatment of Rheumatoid arthritis usually consists of a combination of medications and non-drug therapies.
-The types of drugs used include the drugs that promote remission and anti-inflammatory medications as well as slow down the progression of the disease.
+The treatment of rheumatoid arthritis usually consists of a combination of medications and non-drug therapies.
+The types of drugs used include ones that promote remission and anti-inflammatory medications as well as slow down the progression of the disease.

-Non-drug therapies include physical therapy and some exercises to relieve stiffness and pain.
-Physical therapy not only reduces inflammation but also can be used to solve the particular effects of the disease and maintain the structure of the joints.
-Combinations of relaxation techniques ultrasound, finger splinting and hot and cold therapies are used to get optimal results.
+Non-drug treatments include physical therapy and some exercises to relieve stiffness and pain.
+Physical therapy not only reduces inflammation but also can be used to solve the specific effects of the disease and maintain the structure of the joints.
+Combinations of relaxation techniques, ultrasound, finger-splinting, and hot and cold therapies are used to get optimal results.
 To ensure that patients receive plenty of important nutrients, a dietary plan is recommended especially when there is a loss of appetite.
 To restore energy and help with fatigue, individuals are encouraged to rest.